adevone/lagerpeton/README.md

 }
 ```

 Such title for [Lager](https://github.com/adevone/lagerpeton/blob/master/kmp-logger/src/commonMain/kotlin/io/adev/logger/Lager.kt) was chosen to not clash with another loggers like [java.util.logging.Logger](https://docs.oracle.com/javase/7/docs/api/java/util/logging/Logger.html).
-If the title annoys you can rename the logger in your project:
+You can change it in your project if you need it:
 ```
 typealias Logger = Lager
 ```